 I have a confession to make: I’ve run boats aground on several occasions.
 Granted, it’s always been at dead-idle speed when poking up shallow rivers.
 And the damage, thankfully, has so far been limited to a few nicked propeller blades and shredded rubber hubs.
 But, despite all precautions, it happens.
 If we were to rank groundings and collisions on the scale of skippers’ worst fears, I suspect they’d fall somewhere between an engine room fire and the pirates’ scene from Captain Ron.

 Hitting something in a well-built boat is usually survivable, but is still a scary and potentially life-threatening situation.
-Today, we will take a look at how some common hull materials respond to impacts.
+In this chapter, we will take a look at how some common hull materials respond to impacts.